 Trusted RUBIX Authorizations

-Trusted RUBIX authorizations are catagorized according to type.
-Each catagory has numerous individual authorizations and each may be configured to allow operations on all databases or a specific, named database.
+Trusted RUBIX authorizations are categorized according to type.
+Each category has numerous individual authorizations and each may be configured to allow operations on all databases or a specific, named database.

 The Trusted RUBIX MAC authorizations provide the ability to change the sensitivity label of a database row and to change the database session sensitivity label to one that is different from the current database session label.
 Each authorization type is partitioned into changing a label “up”, changing a label “down”, and changing a label “across”.
 Since changing a label to an incomparable label technically falls into neither of these categories, the partitioning is done based upon raising or lowering the hierarchical classification portion of the sensitivity label.
 Altering the session label is further broken down into read only and read/write categories.
 The row reclassification authorizations may be combined with the table import authorization to allow multilevel import operations.

 The Trusted RUBIX DAC authorizations give the privileged user the ability to perform SQL commands without regard to the DAC security policy.
 The authorizations are partitioned by SQL operations.
 The DAC authorizations do not supersede the DAC policy for write operations on specially protected Definition Schema objects.
 These objects are contained in the SYSTEM catalog and include the SYSTEM catalog itself.

 The Trusted RUBIX audit authorizations provide the ability to perform functions related to the Trusted RUBIX audit mechanism.
 This includes generating audit reports, setting audit criteria, and listing, deleting, and setting audit log files.

 The Trusted RUBIX restore authorizations provide the ability to perform functions related to the Trusted RUBIX dump/restore mechanism.
 This includes producing backups of databases, performing database restores, and listing, deleting, and setting restore log files.